dotlang/language/functions.md

 For example `(int,int -> int)` is a function type (which accepts to integer numbers and gives an integer number) and `fn(x:int, y:int -> int) { x+y }` is function literal.

+For generics (types and functions) see Advanced section.

 ## Declaration

 1. `functionName = fn(name1: type1, name2: type2... -> OutputType) { code block }`